(format_html) What is the best way to get shells off of hard boiled eggs?

 I like to smack them all over (against the countertop) so that the eggshell is cracked all over it.
 Then I peel under running water.

-BUT, here is the tricky part.
-The fresher the eggs, the harder they are to peel!
-Older eggs have started to dry the least little bit, and sort of shrink away from the inside of the shell enough that peeling is a breeze.
-SO, if you know ahead of time when you will need them, buy your eggs a week or two ahead and leave them in your fridge until you need them--then boil them.
+If you know ahead of time when you will need them, buy your eggs a week or two ahead and leave them in your fridge until you need them--then boil them.
 If you're just boiling one or two for a meal, use the oldest eggs in your fridge.
-(02/16/2010)

-To easily peel open egg shells, simply bonk only the tip of the egg (I forget if it's the bottom or the top, try both to see what works better) on the counter-top and the rest of the shell will usually come off in one piece.
+To easily peel open egg shells, simply bonk only the tip of the egg on the counter-top and the rest of the shell will usually come off in one piece.

 I have done this for many years without any problems.
 I take the eggs out of the carton, put them in the pot without a lid and keep on the stove overnight.